-Resident Evil: The Final Chapter promises to be the last of the Resident Evil saga; I have my doubts, and I’m sure in a few years Paul W.S Anderson will return to his wife in Resident Evil: A New Beginning, or Resident Evil: Haha, We Were Just Kidding, or Resident Evil: The Revenge: This Time It’s Personal: Electric Boogaloo.
+Resident Evil: The Final Chapter promises to be the last of this incarnation of Resident Evil saga.
+But, I have my doubts, and am sure that in a few years Anderson and his wife, Mila Jovovich, will return in Resident Evil: We Were Just Kidding, or Resident Evil: The Revenge: This Time It’s Personal: Electric Boogaloo.

 Electric Boogaloo jokes never get old.
 Anyway, Resident Evil: The Final Chapter sees series main character Alice (Milla Jovovich), embark on a fetch quest to Raccoon City to find a cure and fix the zombie apocalypse.
 She has 48 hours to complete this task, or we’re told the last remaining human settlements will be wiped out.
 Why 48 hours?
 It’s not important enough for the audience to be told.

 Alice meets up with a ragtag group of survivors, including characters from the games such as Claire Redfield (Ali Larter; returning from sitting out of the last flick).
 Most of the other characters are only present to die later on in the movie.
 Game of Thrones actor Iain Glen also returns to the franchise as Dr. Isaacs, this film’s main protagonist, but he died in the third film.
 Now, he’s back because…erm, clones!

 "…does not care about your rules or your allegiance to series continuity!"